Video games in China: Responsible agencies

 Video games are regulated through the government and the Chinese Communist Party as with most mass media in China, but further, as video games are seen as a cultural benefit, additional agencies are involved in promoting the growth of video games.

-Ministry of Information Industry
+Ministry of Industry and Information Technology

-The Ministry of Information Industry (MII) of the People's Republic of China (中华人民共和国工业和信息化部) was formed in the late 1990s through the integration of the Ministry of Post and Telecommunications and the Ministry of Electronics Industry.
+The Ministry of Industry and Information Technology (MIIT) was formed in 2008, superseding the Ministry of Information Industry, which was established in the late 1990s through the integration of the Ministry of Post and Telecommunications and the Ministry of Electronics Industry.
 The agency's primary goals include the regulation and promotion of Chinese telecommunications and software companies which include online gaming.
 MII is also responsible for a number of initiatives aimed at increasing the number and prominence of natively produced online games.
 One example of such involvement is the inclusion of online gaming in the 2006–2010 plan for software and information service development.

 Listed here are the ministry's stated objectives involving online gaming: